nojaf/blog/content/blog/fantomas-six-legendary-formatter/index.md

 Fantomas 6 is now able to format multiple files in parallel.
 This is a huge improvement for large projects.
 This happens out of the box and you don't have to do anything to benefit from this.
-While dogfooding this feature we noticed no reason to not enable it by default, or heck make it even configurable.

 ## A whole lot of Stroustrup